DavisPL-Teaching/119-hw2/README.md

 `pytest part1.py`, `pytest part2.py`, and `pytest part3.py`.
 We cannot give credit to code that doesn't run on our setup!

-- Make sure that your `output/part1-answers.txt` is generated and up-to-date, and all ohter output files in the `output/` folder.
+- Make sure that your `output/part1-answers.txt` is generated and up-to-date, and all other output files in the `output/` folder.
 These files should be included in your code that you commit/upload, and they should also be regenerated whenever you run the code.

-- To double check, try downloading the code from your submission and running it, to make sure you didn't miss anything.

 - Don't use hardcoded filepaths like `/Home/Users/YourName/Downloads/myfile.py` or other issues that wouldn't translate correctly when running on someone else's machine.

+- To double check, always try downloading the code from your submission and running it!
+You can even try running it on a friend's machine.
+This will help make sure you didn't miss anything.

 - If you are using GitHub to submit, make sure that you `git commit` and `git push` your latest code to your personal repository.